spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

       ``hdu.name`` is in the set ``['mask', 'dq']``

-The next section describes how to manually select data in cases where a viewer fails to populate automatically or a user wants to change the data displayed.
+The next section describes how to manually select data in cases where a viewer is not automatically populated or a user wants to change the data displayed.
 Different statistics for collapsing the spectrum displayed in the spectrum viewer can be chosen as described in
 :ref:`Display Settings <imviz-display-settings>`.
 Note that any spatial subsets will